neu-se/CS4530-Fall-2023/Assignments/project-grading.md

 #### Meets minimum requirements:
 * Implemented feature largely satisfies acceptance criteria as proposed by the team, but may not meet the course staff’s interpretation of those criteria.
-* Implemented feature is deployed to a publicly-accessible URL, uusing Netlify and Heroku for hosting (or as per deployement instructions provided).
+* Implemented feature is deployed to a publicly-accessible URL, using Netlify and Heroku /Render for hosting (or as per deployement instructions provided).
 * The implementation may have some obvious flaws, but largely works without crashing.
 * Implemented feature does not include any eslint-disable or ts-ignore flag